SiegeLord/Polytree/Readme.md

 You should be able to compile it by getting a nightly Rust, installing Allegro 5.1.x and then running `cargo run`.

+On Windows, download Allegro 5.1.x windows binaries into a sub-directory called `allegro` (it'll contain the `include` and `lib` directories) and then run `build_windows_msys.sh` from the MSYS shell (using MSVC linker will work too, so examine the script for what needs to be done).
+The resulting binary will be inside the `target/release` directory.
+If combined with the DLLs you downloaded, it should work great.

 # Rules

 ## Genre requirements